werewolf2188/ECFBLanguage/README.md

 echo(compare(5, 6))
 ```

-This is a version for recreational purposes, but later versions (until it's first release) will have more C stuff in it (comparisons [and, or], if/while/do-while/for statements, strings).
+This is a version for recreational purposes, but later versions (until it's first release) will have more C stuff in it (floating point and negative operations, comparisons [and, or], if/while/do-while/for statements, strings).
 Also, the project only allows to write program strings inside the console.
 The final version will allow to pass a file name and either execute it or build a executable.

 ## References